 Transient increase in heart rate lasting approximately 2 hours from dosing was noticed in the ropinirole group.
-30 min after administration of the product, the heart rate had increased by 14% (95% CI 7-20%) relative to baseline heart rate whereas following placebo administration the proportionate change in heart rate relative to baseline was -2% (95% CI -11-6%).
-In the ropinirole group tachycardia was reported as an adverse event based on the investigator's clinical judgement in 5 dogs (median of maximum heart rate was 180 bpm, range 160 - 200 bpm), while no events were reported in the placebo group.
-Five dogs with cardiac murmur were recruited in the study, of which 4 received ropinirole and 1 received placebo.
+After 30 min of administration of the product, the heart rate had increased by 14% (95% CI: 7% to 20%) relative to baseline heart rate, whereas following placebo administration, the proportionate change in heart rate relative to baseline was -2% (95% CI: -11 to 6%).
+In the ropinirole group, tachycardia was reported as an adverse event based on the investigator's clinical judgement in five dogs (median of maximum heart rate was 180 bpm, range: 160-200 bpm), while no events were reported in the placebo group.
+Five dogs with cardiac murmur were recruited in the study, of which four received ropinirole and one received placebo.
 No cardiovascular safety issues were reported in these dogs during the study.
 No safety concerns were raised based on the laboratory safety variables.